iThirdAge/TheAdventureOfJames/README.md

 # The Butler
 This is a repository that will contain code and documents I write for my job over the years.
+Feel free to contact me if you're having issues.

 ## how-to
 My documentation on useful things I come across overtime.